vosaul/status.im/source/research/ulc_in_details.md

 op=>operation: Connect to N Trusted LES servers
 Hold these connections

-op2=>operation: Ask for signed announces for the block with max TD
+op2=>operation: Ask for signed announcements for the block with max TD

 op3=>operation: Sync CHTs up to known max TD

-op4=>operation: Ask for N latest signed announces
+op4=>operation: Ask for N latest signed announcements

 op5=>operation: Ask usual LES server (can be different each time) for a block header

-cond=>condition: Are M of N announces the same?
+cond=>condition: Are M of N announcements the same?
 Are all signs valid?

 st->op->op2->op3->op4->cond->op5->op4